ren-418/sage-d-marketing-backend/README.md

-# Jimmy Chatbot Backend
+# SIA Chatbot Backend

-This is the backend service for Jimmy, the AI assistant for CellSell (cellsell.co.za).
-Jimmy provides technical support for Apple devices and sales assistance for CellSell's products.
+This is the backend service for Jimmy, the AI assistant for Sage-D Marketing (sagedmarketing.co.za).
+SIA provides technical support for Apple devices and sales assistance for Sage-D Marketing's products.

 ## Features